-- 1) When and where was the term "United Nations" officially used for the first time? - 2) What are the non-security objectives of the United Nations? - 3) When and where was the ICJ formed?
+- 1) When and where was the term "United Nations" officially used for the first time? - 2) Mention one non-security objective of the United Nations. - 3) When and where was the ICJ formed?

 - 4) What is the main drawback of the UN's security system according to the critics? - 5) What is the term of exception in UN's basic principle of non-interference in the domestic affairs of the non-member states?